 Our next best fintech company is Mobi724, a global solution provider that provides digital incentives such as card linking and digital marketing, including mobile payments, loyalty programs and data analytics.

-Mogo is a company that intends to implement major and radical changes this year with many benefits.
+Mogo is a company that intends to implement significant and radical changes this year with many benefits.
 The company expects sales growth of 100-110% year-on-year until the end of 2021.

 The company will be added to the S & P / TSX Composite Index, Canada’s benchmark stock index, on Monday, June 21.
 The Vancouver-based company debuted at Toronto Stock Exchange (TSX) in June 2015.
 The Ontario-based companies are also listed on the New York Stock Exchange and the TSX.